-The Company's principal property interests are located in Bulgaria, Ecuador, and Serbia, all of which are emerging markets, and are held indirectly through locally incorporated subsidiaries for the purpose of compliance with local laws.
-The Company also has smelter operations in Namibia, an emerging market, that is held indirectly through locally incorporated subsidiaries for the purpose of compliance with local laws.
+The Company's principal property interests are located in Bulgaria, Serbia, and Ecuador, all of which are emerging markets, and are held indirectly through locally incorporated subsidiaries for the purpose of compliance with local laws.
 Operating in emerging markets exposes the Company to certain risks and uncertainties that may not exist or that are significantly less likely to exist in other jurisdictions such as Canada and the United States.
 In order to manage and mitigate these risks, the Company has designed a system of corporate governance for itself and its Subsidiaries.
 These systems are coordinated by management and overseen by the Board.